 Upon arrival, all visitors are also required to sign-in at the local Council office.

 Hotspots: Visitors and returned travellers who have been in a Local Government Area identified as a hotspot in the last 14 days can enter Queensland with a valid Queensland Border Declaration Pass and are required to complete the mandatory 14-day quarantine.

 A ban on cross-border travel for traditional purposes under the Torres Strait Treaty is in place until further notice.

 This ban is pursuant to Article 16 of the Treaty between Australia and the Independent State of Papua New Guinea concerning Sovereignty and Maritime Boundaries in the area between the two Countries, including the area known as Torres Strait, and Related Matters (Australian Treaty Series 1985 No 4).

-From 1am Friday 25 September 2020 there are no Local Government Areas listed as Queensland COVID-19 restricted areas, however, certain restrictions still apply under the Movement and Gathering Direction.
+There are currently no Local Government Areas listed as Queensland COVID-19 restricted areas, however, certain restrictions still apply under the Movement and Gathering Direction.

 As of 6am 15/04/21, you can have a maximum of 100 people in your home, including the members of your household that live there.
 The visitors can be from different households.

-We also still encourage Community Members and visitors to use common sense when attending small public gatherings and if a park, or any other outdoor public space is over-crowded, go somewhere else for the time being.
+We still encourage Community Members and visitors to use common sense when attending small public outdoor gatherings and if a park, or any other outdoor public space is over-crowded, go somewhere else for the time being.